skatejs/ssr/README.md

 ## Controversial opinion

-Require JavaScript for your users and use this for things that don't care how it looks.
+Require JavaScript for your users and don't care how things look if it's disabled.

 ## How